iAmKankan/MachineLearning_With_Python/Supervised/SVM/README.md

 From the figure above it’s very clear that there are multiple lines (our hyperplane here is a line because we are considering only two input features $\large{\color{Purple}x_1, x_2}$) that segregate our data points or do a classification between **red circle** and **red cross**.
 So how do we choose the best line or in general the best hyperplane that segregates our data points?

 ### 🔲 $\large{\color{Purple}\underline{\textrm{How SVM Works}}}$
+One reasonable choice as the best **hyperplane** is the one that represents the largest separation or margin between the two classes.
+So we choose the hyperplane whose distance from it to the nearest data point on each side is **maximized**.
+If such a hyperplane exists it is known as the **maximum-margin hyperplane/hard margin**.

 ## Definition
 ![grape](https://user-images.githubusercontent.com/12748752/126882595-d1f5449e-14bb-4ab3-809c-292caf0858a1.png)